lmullen/lincolnmullen.com/content/courses/data.2020/index.md

 One textbook is required in print (though it is partially available online).

+- Hadley Wickham and Garrett Grolemund, *R for Data Science: Import, Tidy, Transform, Visualize, and Model Data* (O'Reilly, 2017): <http://r4ds.had.co.nz/>.
+ISBN: 978-1491910399.
-- Kieran Healy, [*Data Visualization: A Practical Introduction*](http://socviz.co/) (Princeton University Press, 2018).
-ISBN: 9780691181622.
+- Kieran Healy, *Data Visualization: A Practical Introduction* (Princeton University Press, 2018): <http://socviz.co/>.
+ISBN: 978-0691181622.

 All the other required readings are available online or through the GMU libraries, though they can also be purchased---sometimes in more complete editions---in print or e-books.
 These are the books we will use most frequently.

-- Shawn Graham, Ian Milligan, and Scott Weingart, [*Exploring Big Historical Data: The Historian's Macroscope*](http://www.themacroscope.org/2.0/) (Imperial College Press, 2015).
-- Hadley Wickham and Garrett Grolemund, [*R for Data Science: Import, Tidy, Transform, Visualize, and Model Data*](http://r4ds.had.co.nz/) (O'Reilly, 2017).

 In general I have provided datasets and questions for you to work on for all the assignments except the final paper.
 But for any assignment, you may substitute a dataset from your own historical interests after checking with me.
 The forward-thinking graduate student will try to find such datasets early on in the semester so that you can use the intermediate assignments as preparation for your final assignment.
 If you can peer even farther into the future, you can try to use the final assignment as a test run of work you might want to do in one of your own research projects, such as an article or a dissertation.